 Welcome to First Grade!

-- 9-2 Two-Digit Number Stories
+- 1-10 Number Stories

 Our math homework will consist of a Home Link worksheet that you will do with your child to practice various skills in your home environment.
 Please complete the Home Link worksheet with your child each night.
 Also, students should practice their addition and subtraction facts nightly.

 We are now using the third level of the Superkids: Adventures of the Superkids!
 We will make great strides as readers as we accompany the Superkids on many new adventures.
 We will learn how to read more complex words and longer stories.
 We will learn new phonemes, structural analysis skills, and Memory Words.
 We will practice the skills of making predictions using illustrations, visualizing, using context clues, summarizing and sequencing.
 We will identify story elements of character, setting, and plot.
 We will read together in small guided reading groups, read leveled readers with partners and practice our reading skills individually.
 During these 'Centers', we are also able to exomplore subject areas that we are learning about in science or social studies, practice our phonics, and enjoy math games with dice or grpahing.
 Our parents will help us practice by blending in our SuperKids Big Book, singing with the SuperKids cds, writing them on our dry erase boards, and with letter cards.

 In Unit 1 we will learn how to associate sh with /sh/ and ch, tch, with /ch/.
 We will decode words with sh, ch, and tch, and we will read and spell Memory Words "I, my, she, her, he, is".
 We will also encode pattern words with sh, ch, and tch.
 In Unit 2 we will associate th with /th/ and wh with /hw/.
 We will read and spell Memory Words "where, what, why, when, which, who" and we will encode pattern words with th.